-6.6 Read data bytes at higher speed (FAST_READ)
+6.6 Read Data Bytes at Higher Speed (FAST_READ)

 The device is first selected by driving Chip Select (\overline{S}) Low.
-The instruction code for the read data bytes at higher speed (FAST_READ) instruction is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of Serial Clock (C).
-Then the memory contents, at that address, is shifted out on serial data output (Q), each bit being shifted out, at a maximum frequency f_C , during the falling edge of Serial Clock (C).
+The instruction code for the Read Data Bytes at Higher Speed (FAST_READ) instruction is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of Serial Clock (C).
+Then the memory contents, at that address, is shifted out on Serial Data Output (Q), each bit being shifted out, at a maximum frequency f_C , during the falling edge of Serial Clock (C).

 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
-The whole memory can, therefore, be read with a single read data bytes at higher speed (FAST_READ) instruction.
+The whole memory can, therefore, be read with a single Read Data Bytes at Higher Speed (FAST_READ) instruction.
 When the highest address is reached, the address counter rolls over to 000000h, allowing the read sequence to be continued indefinitely.

-The read data bytes at higher speed (FAST_READ) instruction is terminated by driving Chip Select (\overline{S}) High.
+The Read Data Bytes at Higher Speed (FAST_READ) instruction is terminated by driving Chip Select (\overline{S}) High.
 Chip Select (\overline{S}) can be driven High at any time during data output.
-Any read data bytes at higher speed (FAST_READ) instruction, while an erase, program or write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+Any Read Data Bytes at Higher Speed (FAST_READ) instruction, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-^{1.} Address bits A23 to A21 are don't care.
+^{1.} Address bits A23 to A20 are Don't Care.

-6.7 Page write (PW)
+6.7 Page Write (PW)

-The page write (PW) instruction allows bytes to be written in the memory.
-Before it can be accepted, a write enable (WREN) instruction must previously have been executed.
-After the write enable (WREN) instruction has been decoded, the device sets the write enable latch (WEL).
+The Page Write (PW) instruction allows bytes to be written in the memory.
+Before it can be accepted, a Write Enable (WREN) instruction must previously have been executed.
+After the Write Enable (WREN) instruction has been decoded, the device sets the Write Enable Latch (WEL).

-The page write (PW) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, three address bytes and at least one data byte on serial data input (D).
-The rest of the page remains unchanged if no power failure occurs during this write cycle.
+The Page Write (PW) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, three address bytes and at least one data byte on Serial Data Input (D).
+The rest of the page remains unchanged if no power failure occurs and the device is not reset during the write cycle.

-The page write (PW) instruction performs a page erase cycle even if only one byte is updated.
+The Page Write (PW) instruction performs a page erase cycle even if only one byte is updated.